-You need a steady stream of prospects to be successful in any business.
+You need to generate leads to be successful in any business.
 Without consistent traffic, online or off, your business is doomed.
-The following 7 methods have been proven to generate leads both online and off.
+Here are 7 ways to generate leads both online and off.

 1. Embrace social media

 Social networking sites like Facebook, Twitter, Pinterest, and LinkedIn have billions of monthly users.
 Online and offline companies should find out which social sites their customers use and then become active there.
 Post more than just your offers, though.
 Show the human side of your business and connect with people on topics outside the “normal” business topics.
 Connect with prospects and customers alike.

 This is the classic lead generation technique.
 Provide prospects with something valuable that solves a problem for them in exchange for their email address.
 This can be as simple as delivering an e-book or digital report or giving out free samples and trial offers.
 With a brick-and-mortar business or a virtual offering, building an email list allows you to communicate with all of your prospects in a few keystrokes.